harry-sparta/chef_node_sample/README.md

   - link
 - Metadata file
 - Using Supermarket
 - Interpolation in ruby
   - ice cream cones <% %>
   - to print/generate output use ice cream cones with an = sign
     - <%= %>

-  ## kitchen.yml
+### kitchen.yml
 This kitchen YAML file runs the sets the virtualisation in the localhost.

-  ## kithcen_could.yml
+### kithcen_cloud.yml
 This kitchen YAML file (execute with KITCHEN_YML=kitchen_cloud.yml kitchen verify) connects to AWS and creates an EC2 instance to run test.
 Terminates the instance by running KITCHEN...=... kitchen destroy

+## BerksShelf
+Using a Berksfile and the commands 'berks vendor' and 'berks install' to create berks-cookbooks of the node sample application and other cookbooks it is depended on.

-  ## packer
+## Packer
+Using Packer to build an image with an environment provisioned with Chef's berks-cookbooks.
+In this case, Amazon Machine Image (AMI) of the AWS was selected to be the image provider.